Parenting and Public Health

 This project incorporates a public health perspective into parenting education by developing innovative ways to expand virtual parenting offerings for parents and professionals who work with families.

-A series of pre-recorded webinars are being developed to address topics related to parenting and public health.
-The following three pre-recorded webinars are now available:
+A series of pre-recorded webinars and other resources are being developed to address topics related to parenting and public health.
+The following resources are now available:

 Looking at Parenting Education Through a Public Health Lens, Adam Hughes, MPH, State Extension Specialist